|Name Craig Moore|

 |Born August 16, 1994|

-Fighting hard to make the breakthrough into the Motherwell first team is striker Craig Moore.
+Fighting hard to establish himself in the Motherwell first team is striker Craig Moore.

 A product of the Motherwell youth set-up, Craig was a regular in Jonathan Johansson’s Under 20 side during 12’13 before really coming to prominence in a loan spell with Cowdenbeath.